-- For non-U.S. person this will be a passport number and country of issuance, an Alien Identification Card number, or a number and country of issuance of any other government-issued document evidencing nationality or residence and bearing a photograph.
+- For a non-U.S. person, this will be a passport number and country of issuance, an Alien Identification Card number, or a number and country of issuance of any other government-issued document evidencing nationality or residence and bearing a photograph.

 If the customer is a non-individual (“business entity”):

 - For a U.S. legal entity, this will typically be an Employer Identification Number (“EIN”) from a legal registration document